Birds and Coffee: A success story of traditions' rediscovery and bird conservation in Venezuela

 Our dream is to create a protected reserve where the local communities can coexist with the vas biodiversity that inhabit the tropical dry forests in Venezuela, through agroforestry practices.

 My name is Valentina, I work in the Coordination and Communications of the RSI.
 I am a biologist and conservationist.
-I am happy for being able to share this story with you because I am convinced that this project represents a life changing point for these farmers and their families.
+I am happy for being able to share this story with you because I am convinced that this project represents a life-changing experience for these farmers and their families.